AnujVerma-hub/Intelli-credit-system/README.md

 This process is:

- -Time-consuming
+ *Time-consuming

- -Difficult to scale
+ *Difficult to scale

- -Prone to missing key risk indicators
+ *Prone to missing key risk indicators

 There is a need for an automated system that can extract financial signals, analyze risk indicators, and generate a clear credit risk report.